keraton/Newman-Postman-CFP/Script.md

     - Xavier please show us about the flight-service application that we have been build
   - XT
     - Sure our flight-service application has two main APIs: search and booking.
 Search works like this, given an origin like Paris CDG airport, a destination Toulouse TLS and a departure time, let's see in one month from now 05/12/2019.
 We get all available flights. we take one AF001 and we have details about its pricing with the following call /price/AF001.
 As for the booking, I will need some other tool in order to make a POST request, we could use cURL but of course we will use Postman.
+    - With Postman, you can create collections that contain your queries. (start doing that ??)
+ - BB
-    - With Postman, you can create collections that contain your queries.
-But it is painfull to right all those queries manually even thought our sample API is quite small.
+    -  But it is painfull to write all those queries manually even thought our sample API is quite small.
+ - XT
     - You can now easily generate your OpenAPI specification or swagger from your API and vice-versa.
 Let's do this, we exposed our specification, we can copy it and import it in Postman.
 Now you have all your queries pre-generated.
     - We need to declare some environment variables, for baseURL already defined by Swagger, but it can be done for any parameter, for origin for example.
 This way we can easily change them for all our queries depending on your test environment.
 Either localhost, alpha, beta or prod.
     - Oh!
 Let's add some authentication, it can be done per queries or directly in the collection so every queries can inherit this behavior.
     - Now testing the same search, same request on pricing.
 And for booking we need to complete this prefilled body with the selected pricing.
 As booking is asynchronous, we also have a call to poll the booking status.
   - BB
-    - This look goods but, we are doing it manually
+    - This look goods but, we need to run it one by one, can we just run the collection ?
   - XT
     - Sure I got prepared for this talk ;).
 Let's have a look at this collection where I copied all our calls: search, pricing, booking and get booking status
     - I added a prescript, some Javascript executed before the request, in order to set a dynamic departure time.
 We use some postman APIs provided in order to do so, pm.setEnvironment